 Because who honestly hasn't felt the urge to spend a million pounds on a lens the size of a wheelbarrow?

 Tele-photo.
 The title says it all, really – photos taken at a distance.
 That’s what telephoto lenses do.
 They pull…

 All-in-one superzooms aren’t usually the first choice for wildlife, but they can be handy in situations where you need to travel light or don’t have time to change lenses.
 Tamron’s ground-breaking 18-400mm is the longest lens of its type, giving an impressive 600mm equivalent range.
 It’s also dust and splash resistant for outdoor shooting, which can be a boon when shooting wildlife.

 You won’t get as sharp pictures as you would with premium telephoto lenses, but it’ll certainly be better than not getting the shot at all.

 Fujifilm XF 100-400mm f/4.5-5.6R LM OIS WR

-Fujifilm X-system users have but a single choice for long telephoto lenses work, but fortunately it’s a very good one.
-With a lightweight build, highly effective image stabilisation and weather-sealed construction, it’s a lens you can happily shoot handheld all day.
+Fujifilm X-system users have but a single choice for long telephoto lenses work, but fortunately, it’s a very good one.
+With a lightweight build, highly effective image stabilisation and weather-sealed construction, it’s an affordable telephoto lens that you can happily shoot handheld all day.

 It provides a 600mm-equivalent range, but if you need to go even longer, the lens is also sold in a package with Fujifilm’s 1.4x teleconverter for surprisingly little extra money.
 Better still, the teleconverter brings barely any penalty to the lens’s excellent autofocus performance.